 The porches in the District are often defining features and contribute to the special charm of the streetscape.
 These features not only have a social use, but also provide a covering over the entrances.
 They range from quite plain to the elaborate.
-Victorian era porches are embellished with decorative woodwork such as turned porch posts, brackets, and other fretwork.
-Simple Doric porch columns on brick pedestals adorn other buildings, primarily those from the early twentieth century.
+A number of simple porches are embellished with decorative woodwork such as a porch post, corner bracket, and fretwork.
+Simple Doric porch columns on brick pediments adorn other buildings, primarily those from the early twentieth century.

-- Original porches and verandas are considered an integral part of the heritage building and should be conserved and maintained. - If a component of the porch, such as bracket, post, or railing, has deteriorated beyond repair, the feature should be replicated in the same material, style, and proportions. - 3.
+- 1. Original porches and verandas are considered an integral part of the heritage building and should be conserved and maintained. - 2.
+If a component of the porch, such as bracket, post, or railing, has deteriorated beyond repair, the feature should be replicated in the same material, style, and proportions. - 3.
 New or modern porches that are considered unsympathetic to the heritage building should be replaced over time.
 The design of the restoration of the porch or veranda should be based on available physical and archival evidence.
-If the original design is unknown, a porch or verandah design appropriate to the style of the building and District may be considered.
+If the original design is unknown, a porch or veranda.

+design is unknown, a porch or veranda design appropriate to the style of the building and District may be considered.

-- The filling in or removal of porches can destroy the balance of a building and is not supported. - Lighting fixtures should complement the historic character of the building.
+- 4. The filling in or removal of porches can destroy the balance of a building and is not supported. - 5.
+Lighting fixtures should complement the historic character of the building.
 Pot lights in the eaves are not supported. - 6.
-The introduction of front yard decks is not supported. - Avoid adding porches and verandahs on heritage buildings where style or physical evidence does not support them.
+The introduction of front yard decks is not supported.